 It is possible that the event with the greatest emotional impact on mental health professionals (and patients' families) is patient suicide.
-In general, the suicide rate is increasing, with a nearly 37% higher rate in 2022 compared with 1999 [14].
-According to a 2010 Joint Commission Sentinel Event Alert, 75% of inpatient suicides occurred in psychiatric hospitals or behavioral health units of general hospitals [15].
+In general, the suicide rate is increasing, with a nearly 30% higher rate in 2016 compared with 1999 [43].
+According to a 2010 Joint Commission Sentinel Event Alert, 75% of inpatient suicides occurred in psychiatric hospitals or behavioral health units of general hospitals [13].
 The next greatest number occurred in surgical, intensive care, telemetry, or oncology units (14.25%); emergency departments (8%); and home care, rehabilitation units, and long-term or residential care facilities (2.5%).
-In 2022, 55% of the 73 sentinel events classified as suicide occurred offsite within 72 hours of discharge from an accredited healthcare organization, 40% occurred in an inpatient setting, and 4% while in the emergency department.
-In the behavioral health setting 23% of sentinel events were patient suicide [7].
-General hospitals are inherently less safe for suicidal patients than psychiatric hospitals or units, as they offer the patient more time alone and a number of potential suicide options (e.g., jumping, intentional drug overdose, cutting with a sharp object, hanging, strangulation) and means (e.g., tubing, bandages, plastic bags) that are designed out of psychiatric settings [15].
+General hospitals are inherently less safe for suicidal patients than psychiatric hospitals or units, as they offer the patient more time alone and a number of potential suicide options (e.g., jumping, intentional drug overdose, cutting with a sharp object, hanging, strangulation) and means (e.g., tubing, bandages, plastic bags) that are designed out of psychiatric settings [13].
+Another study reported 73.9% of hospital inpatient suicides in 2014-2015 happened during psychiatric treatment [48].

-In general, patient suicide is highest among males 75 years of age or older [16].
-In 2020-2021, American Indian/Alaska Native men and boys had the highest rates of suicide.
-The rates increased by 17% during this period, compared with an 11% increase for Black men/boys and a 3% increase for White men/boys [16].
-For both sexes, American Indian/ Alaska Natives had the highest rates of suicide in 2021 compared with other groups [16].
-Of patients 17 to 39 years of age admitted to hospitals for one medical condition, suicidal ideation increases from a baseline of 16.3% in the general population to 25%; the rate increases to 35% for those admitted with two or more conditions [17].
-The most common root cause of patient suicide in a staffed, round-the-clock healthcare setting (including 72 hours post-discharge) is inadequate assessment [18].
+In general, patient suicide is highest among those 65 years of age or older.
+However, the peak is much younger for American Indian/Alaskan Native individuals (with a peak in men 19 to 24 years of age) and women (with a peak at 35 to 54 years of age) [42].
+Of patients 17 to 39 years of age admitted to hospitals for one medical condition, suicidal ideation increases from a baseline of 16.3% in the general population to 25%; the rate increases to 35% for those admitted with two or more conditions [14].
+The root causes of patient suicide that have been identified, in order of frequency, are [41]: